m1rrozZ/m1rrozZ/README.md

-# 👋 Hello, I'm m1rrozZ!
+# 👋 Hello, I'm Alex!

-Welcome to my GitHub space, where I explore, learn, and bring ideas to life.
-Here's a little about me:
+Welcome to my GitHub!
+I work on various projects here and am constantly developing my programming skills.
+Here's a little bit about myself:

-👀 **Interests:** Programming, animation, 3D modeling, video editing, and experimenting with creative projects.
-🌱 **Currently studying:** I'm diving deep into programming languages like C++, C#, C, and Python, while exploring libraries and frameworks to bring my ideas to reality.
-💻 **Goals:** To break programming down piece by piece and master the craft.
+👨‍💻 Interests: Programming, video editing, photoshop and more.
+I'm passionate about software development and building various creative projects, from games to graphic applications.

+🎯 Goals: My goal is to master programming and become a highly skilled developer by understanding different aspects of technology and applying them to real-world projects.
+I strive for a deep understanding of programming languages, frameworks, and libraries.

-📫 **How to contact me:** You can reach me on Telegram [@m1rrozZ](https://t.me/m1rrozZ).
-Check out my TG channel: [m1rR's | Workspace](https://t.me/m1rrW).
+📫 How to contact me: You can write to me in Telegram @m1rrozZ.
+My channel: [m1rR's | Workspace](https://t.me/m1rrW)
-⚡ **Fun fact:** I see programming as an art form—logical, yet endlessly creative. 🎨

-Thanks for stopping by!